 If an equipment purchase meets certain criteria, the purchase may qualify for an M & E tax exemption, which would exempt the purchase from sales tax.
 These qualifications are:

+Non-equipment costs (such as replacement parts) may also qualify for this exemption; more information is available on the UW Equipment Inventory Office website.
 You will be asked to submit and M&E tax exemption form with your order.

 For further information, please see the Shipping and Receiving policy.